Everyone’s asking about eBikes:

 3. Your local bike store will help find the eBike for you!

 People ask if there is enough exercise?
 Absolutely! eBikes are peddle assist – you are pedalling and moving.
 Exercise is the best thing we can do for our health and studies show that eBikes are having an impact on heart disease, diabetes, cancer and depression by getting more people cycling more often.
 People with disabilities, health problems, or seniors can keep on riding – it’s a great equalizer.
 An eBike adds a fun factor to exercise – biking for lunch, shopping or being out with friends.
 Blog reader James writes: “We are very keen cyclists, and have just gone over to eBikes.
 The eBikes are a gift to the older riders, and we are now able to enjoy our very steep countryside as we had not for the last 10 years.”
-In his recent Vancouver Sun article, Kevin Griffing writes, “As the number of cyclists riding bicycles for commuting and recreation continues to increase, the kind of bikes they are using is also changing.
+In his recent Vancouver Sun article, Kevin Griffin writes, “As the number of cyclists riding bicycles for commuting and recreation continues to increase, the kind of bikes they are using is also changing.
 More people than ever are riding electric bicycles.”
+A recent study in Europe states that eBike riders actually get more exercise than regular cyclists!

 Where to find eBikes + Let’s Go Biking Books, too!